 I don’t like beer, I prefer wine.
 Most of the wine samples at the booths are only 3 oz pours, which is tiny!
 Some wine tastes run from $3.50 – $9.
 The best value wine that I really liked was from a stand in Italy, right across from the Italy booth.

 I really liked the Sogno D’Italia Chianti, a 4 oz pour for $6.
 It was smooth and sweet, and I liked that it was made especially for Disney.

 The pour was right up to the top but I forgot to take a picture before I started drinking it.
 Oops!
 Aren’t the little cups cute?
 I don’t know how it happened, but somehow, Travis ended up being in charge of taking the pictures.
 So, this is what we ended up with.
 This is what happens when you let someone who doesn’t care about pictures, take the pictures….yikes!

 - Ravioli alla caprese: Cheese ravioli, tomato sauce, mozzarella, parmesan, and basil – $6.00

 - Filetto di pollo, con funghi al marsala: Chicken tenderloin, cremini mushrooms, marsala sauce and ciabatta bread – $6.00

-I thought the ravioli’s were tasty but just a regular ravioli.
+I thought the ravioli was tasty but just a regular ravioli.
 It’s a large portion, so it’s a better value than the ravioli from The Chew booth we started at.
 The chicken marsala was not good at all.
 The chicken was rubbery and dry, and the bread was stale.
 I had this last year and felt the same way.
 I was hoping that I just got a bad sample last year but I don’t think so.
 I wouldn’t waste the money on trying the chicken marsala again.

 Tip – Take your time, don’t rush through it.
 This is definitely a full day event!
 Take lots of breaks, sit down and enjoy the scenery in each country!
 Epcot’s open till 9pm!